Wasif Boutros Ghali

-Wasif Boutros Ghali (1878–1958) (واصف بطرس غالي) was an Egyptian writer, diplomat, and political figure.
+Wacyf Boutros Ghali (1878–1958) (واصف بطرس غالي) was an Egyptian writer, diplomat, and political figure.
 He was appointed Foreign Minister of Egypt four times: in 1924, 1928, 1930 and between 1936 and 1937.

 Biography

 Ghali was a son of Egyptian Prime Minister Boutros Ghali.
 Born into a Coptic Orthodox Christian family, he was part of the French-speaking elite of Egypt.
 His older brother Youssef was the father of Boutros Boutros-Ghali, who became Secretary General of the United Nations.
 After studying law in France, he worked from 1905 to 1911 in the khedive's European chancery.
 From 1911 he was in France, holding a chair in Arabic Literature at the EHES from 1914.
 He married a Frenchwoman and had his books published in Paris.
 After the war, he returned to Egypt.
 He was a member of the Wafd Party.
 He was Egypt's principal representative at the 1937 Montreux conference.
 He received the Grand Cross of the Legion of Honor in 1939.
 He was a director of the Suez Canal Company from 1950 to 1956.